Esri/arcgis-maps-sdk-kotlin-samples/search-with-geocode/README.md

 ## How to use the sample

 Enter an address and optionally choose from the list of suggestions to show its location as a pin graphic.
 Tap on a result pin to display the address.
-If you pan away from the result area, a "Repeat Search Here" button will appear.
-Tap it to query again for the currently viewed area on the map.
+Toggle the switch to search within the MapView's extent.
+Use it to query again for the currently viewed area on the map.

 ## How it works

-1. Create a `LocatorSearchSource` using the toolkit.
+1. Create a `LocatorTask` using the World GeocodeServer.
-2. Create a `SearchView` using the toolkit with the locator search source.
+2. Create the `GeocodeParameters` and set the `maxResults` and `resultAttributeNames` to return.
+3. To get suggestion results use `LocatorTask.suggest(SearchText)`.
-3. Perform a search.
+4. Perform a locator search `LocatorTask.geocode(SearchText, GeocodeParameters)`.
+    * To search in MapView's extent, set`GeocodeParameters.searchArea = mapView.getCurrentViewpoint()`
-4. Identify a result pin graphic in the graphics overlay and show a callout with its address, using the `callout(placement:content:)` map view modifier.
+5. Identify a result pin graphic in the graphics overlay at `GeocodeResult.displayLocation` and add the attributes `GeocodeResult.attributes` to the graphic
-5. The search toolkit component handles the geocoding mechanism under the hood.
-    * If not specified, the component creates a `LocatorSearchSource` with the default Esri geocoding service.
-    * It creates default `GeocodeParameters` for the locator task and specifies the geocode's attributes.
-    * It also creates `SuggestParameters` to get place of interest (POI) suggestions based on a place name query.
-    * It supports searching a specific area and "Repeat search here" behaviors out of out-of-the-box.
-Configure these behaviors when you initialize the search view.
+6. Use `Graphic.attributes` to retrieve the address attributes of the graphic to display on map.

 ## Relevant API

 * GeocodeParameters
+* GeocodeResult
 * LocatorTask
-* SearchResult
 * SearchSuggestion
-* SuggestParameters
+* SuggestResult

 ## Additional information